Good stuff

 It’s Volvo’s luxury saloon, exactly 5m long with a limo-like wheelbase and a reassuring sense of authority.
 Actually, saloon isn’t quite right.
 The ES90 sits higher than usual, which challenges the proportions somewhat.
 It’s more of a… saloon-over.

-Volvo says its ‘driver understanding’ system uses bespoke algorithms to monitor driver attention and step in if support is needed.
+Volvo also says that its ‘driver understanding’ system uses bespoke algorithms to monitor driver attention and step in if support is needed.
 There’s even full sensor monitoring for the interior, sufficiently alert to detect sub-millimetre movement.
-And, of course, this car is primed to drive itself.

-The ES90 is otherwise clean, strongly surfaced, and imposing.
-We like the ‘Thor’s hammer’ lights and smooth nosed frontal aspect.
-You may struggle to spot a through-line from the 264 or 760 to this but it’s there in terms of sheer heft.
-(Volvo reckons the Bertone-designed 780 coupe from the late Eighties was an influence.)
+Absolutely, the ES90’s supremely Scandi-modernist aesthetic now shines through.
+It's clean, strongly surfaced, and imposing.
+We like the ‘Thor’s hammer’ lights that are now whacking a DRL tent peg into the ground, and the smooth-nosed frontal aspect gives away the electric powertrain.
+You may struggle to spot a through-line from the 264 or 760 to this, but it’s there in terms of sheer heft.
+Volvo reckons the Bertone-designed 780 coupe from the late Eighties was an influence.

 Presumably an electric Volvo is a bit more sprightly, too.

-The result is a longer range and more efficiency, with 92 kWh or 106 kWh battery packs available.
-They’re NMC – lithium ion with a combination of nickel, manganese and cobalt in their cathode.
-Particularly eco-conscious owners can trace the provenance of the raw materials via Volvo’s ‘battery passport’.
-This was developed by a British start-up called Circulor and uses blockchain technology to map supply chains.
-Scan a QR code on the driver’s door for more.
+The result is a longer range and more efficiency, with 88kWh or 102kWh usable battery packs available.
+They’re NMC – lithium-ion with a combination of nickel, manganese and cobalt in their cathode.

 Here’s how the line-up shakes out.
-The standard Single Motor, rear-wheel drive car has a projected WLTP range of 403 miles, and makes 328bhp and 354lb ft.
-Next up is the Twin Motor with all-wheel drive, good for 443bhp and 494lb ft and an eye-catching 434 mile range.
+The standard Single Motor, rear-wheel drive car is the only one fitted with the smaller battery.
+That has a projected WLTP range of 411 miles, and makes 328bhp and 354lb ft.
+Next up is the Twin Motor with all-wheel drive, good for 450bhp, 494lb ft and an eye-catching 426 miles of range.
 Finally, there’s the Twin Motor Performance version, which ups the ante to 671bhp and 642lb ft.

 The rear motor is a permanent magnet one that does the heavy lifting; the front one is asynchronous, magnet-free, and adds extra torque up front when required.
 There’s a new cooling system, revised inverter and power module, and reduced torque losses, claims Volvo.

-The result is, by some margin, the most powerful car in the company’s history, more than anyone really needs, we’d wager, although we’ll have to revisit that because we’ve only tried the Single Motor car so far.
-Anyway, the 0-62mph times are 6.9secs, 5.6secs, and 4.0secs respectively, although top speed across the board is limited to 112mph.
+The result is, by some margin, the most powerful car in the company’s history.
+More than anyone really needs, we’d wager, although we’ll have to revisit that because so far we've only driven an ES90 with one motor.
+Anyway, the 0-62mph times are 6.9 seconds, 5.6s and 4.0s (!) respectively, although top speed across the board is limited to 112mph.
 Sensible.

 Isn’t the speed of charging just as important?